with cooling creme fraiche and parsley rice

 - Season to taste with salt and pepper.

 TIP: Loosen the sauce with a splash of water if necessary.

 - Add the remaining chopped parsley to the rice.

 - Mix to ensure it's evenly distributed throughout, fluffing it up as you go.

-- Serve the fragrant mushroom stroganoff alongside the parsley rice.
+- Serve the fragrant mushroom stroganoff alongside.